Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 Now it's time for composition.
 For the rest of the post we will see how to compose a Game of Life with Wireworld and another Automaton.

 ## Grid Type
-Intuitively, for two types of automatons to interact, their states have overlapping constraints.
+Intuitively, for two types of automatons to interact their states have should have overlapping constraints.
 We could do this by:

 * Altering our types so that the GoL and wireworld share the tame types
 * Using the `Either` monad